juaryimami/Hello-Portfolio/README.md

 - Flexbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.
-- The page designed for differnt screen device that makes this project different from the last one
+- The page designed for different screen device that makes this project different from the last one
 - Understand how to use effect of animation and transition in a web page
+- Understand the importance of making your webpage accessible
 - Experiencing pair programming

 ## Authors